 The kinds of accidents that might lead to an arm injury include accidents at work, in public places or on the road.
 Sporting injuries can also affect the arm, and these could be claimed for if the accident was caused by negligence, for example, if the sports pitch was poorly maintained leading to injury.

-Who will I claim against when I make an arm injury claim?
+Who will I claim against when I make an arm injury claim or broken arm compensation claim?

 This depends on the kind of accident you’ve been involved in, and who is responsible for your injuries.
 An accident at work will see you claim from your employer, an accident in public will be claimed for from the occupier of the space, and injuries in a car accident will be claimed for from the at-fault driver’s insurance company.